clemenssielaff/notf/pynotf/docs/logic.md

 The behavior of `S1` is that it receives and stores two numbers into its local state `x` and `y` and after receiving the second one, produces `z` with `z = x - y`.
 It then resets and waits for the next pair.
 <br> The problem is that if `E1` propagates the number one first to either `A1` or `A2` (because, as of now the order is essentially random), `x` will either be 3 or 4, while `y` will be the other one.
 That results in either `z = 3 - 4 = -1` or `z = 4 - 3 = 1`.
 Which one we get is as random as the order of propagation from `E1`.

 Therefore, we decided to get rid of randomness and guarantee that the order in which Emitters emit Values to their Receives is deterministic.
 Note that that does not mean that the order must be fixed.
-It can be dynamic, for example determined by the z-value of the Nodes attached to Slots.
+It can be dynamic, for example determined by the z-value of the Nodes attached to Interops.
 What it does mean however is that the order must be replicable, inspectable and modifiable by the user.
 All of the problems introduced through randomness, including the Node removal mid-event, would be solved if we place the responsibility of the order in which Signals are emitted on the user.
 <br> Question is, how do we do that?

 The only way to relate independent Receivers to each other is through a common ranking system.
 Fortunately there is one: integers.
 Whenever a Receiver connects to an Emitter, it has the opportunity to pass an optional priority integer, with higher priority Receiver receiving Signals before lower priority Receiver.
 The default priority is zero.
 Receivers with equal priority receive their Signals in the order in which they subscribed.
 This approach allows the user to ignore priorities in most cases (since in most cases, you should not care) and in the cases outlined above, the user has the ability to manually determine an order.
 The user is also free to define a total order for each Receiver, should that ever become an issue.